Freed Taliban hostage accused of crimes in Canada

 Details of their harrowing detention made headlines worldwide.
 The couple met Canadian Prime Minister Justin Trudeau in December and shared images from the visit from their Twitter account, the Boyle Family.

-After his return, Boyle told CNN's Paula Newton the family was doing as well as could be expected.
+Days after his return, Boyle told CNN's Paula Newton the family was doing as well as could be expected.
 He said he and his wife had gone to Afghanistan to help "those ordinary villagers that live deep inside Taliban-controlled Afghanistan, where no NGO, no aid worker and no government has ever successfully been able to bring the necessary help."

 Boyle didn't dispute reports they were also there as tourists, saying, "Nothing is black and white of why you go somewhere."